-It’s November,time for our year end finals.
-Sadly we all dread this month as there is little time for anything other than your studies and lots and lots of anxiety.
+The year end finals are on our doorstep and with that all the anxiety that comes with it.
 Test anxiety is normal, as a matter a fact some anxiety actually improves your concentration and sharpens your brain function.
-But what happens when your test anxiety is so bad that it prevents you from achieving the best you can.
+But what happens when your test anxiety is so bad that it prevents you from achieving your goals

 Test anxiety now has become more than just a bit of the jitters, but rather a conscious problem that needs managing.
-For any of you reading this, feeling that your anxiety is more than most I would recommend that you take control of this, because as society and the adult world evolves, the less understanding they are to uncontrolled anxiety.
+For any of you reading this, feeling that your anxiety is more than most I would recommend that you take control of it, because as society and the adult world evolves, they are less understanding towards uncontrolled anxiety, you need to find your center.

 Today I though I can try and help you anxiety driven students, with these simple but effective anxiety controlling techniques.